-- You may be asked to stop taking blood thinner drugs.
+- You may be asked to stop taking blood thinning medicines.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), and others.

-- Ask the surgeon which drugs you should still take on the day of your surgery.
+- Ask the surgeon which medicines you should still take on the day of your surgery.

 - If you smoke, try to stop.
 Smoking increases the risk for problems such as slow healing.
-Ask your doctor or nurse for help quitting.
+Ask your health care provider or nurse for help quitting.